This is a default UX you should enable: Linking your Logo to the HomePage

 Using FTP go to the following directory administrator\templates\bluestork and open index.php.
 Find the following line and remove it completely or change it to suit your needs:

 <span class="logo"><a href="https://www.joomla.org" target="_blank"><img src="templates/<?php echo $this->template ?>/images/logo.png" alt="Joomla!" /></a></span>

 Using FTP software or some other way to change Joomla files go to the following directory: \administrator\templates\khepri\images, you will see 3 folders called h_cherry, h_green, h_teal.

 You will find all the header images in these files, select the colour you are using and you can replace the images with the new logo images of your choice,

-Please note keep the images the same dimensions or you will have to change several bits of code throught the site and CSS.
-Ideally if you want to change the logo only, keep it the same size, since the template has been designed for that size, and it usually looks best at that size...
+Please keep the images the same dimensions or you will have to change several bits of code through the site and CSS.
+Ideally, if you want to change the logo only, keep it the same size, since the template has been designed for that size, and it usually looks best at that size...